 Aarzu joined the lab in January 2025.
 Her research focuses on understanding the hemodynamics of the optic nerve head and its relationship with intraocular pressure and cerebrospinal fluid pressure.

-Emma Gottman (Undergraduate, Department of Biomedical Engineering, Fall 2024 - Spring 2025)
+Emma Gottman (Undergraduate Research Assistant, Department of Biomedical Engineering, Fall 2024 - Spring 2025)

-McKinley Cunningham (Undergraduate, Department of Mechanical Engineering, Spring 2024)
+McKinley Cunningham (Undergraduate Research Assistant, Department of Mechanical Engineering, Spring 2024)

-Sarah Sawaya (Undergraduate, Department of Biomedical Engineering, Spring 2023 - Summer 2023)
+Sarah Sawaya (Undergraduate Research Assistant, Department of Biomedical Engineering, Spring 2023 - Summer 2023)

-Daniella Beiner (Undergraduate, Department of Biomedical Engineering, Spring 2023)
+Daniella Beiner (Undergraduate Research Assistant, Department of Biomedical Engineering, Spring 2023)

-Aaron “Levi” Hayes (Undergraduate, Department of Biomedical Engineering, Spring 2023)
+Aaron “Levi” Hayes (Undergraduate Research Assistant, Department of Biomedical Engineering, Spring 2023)